Auzz24/Track-the-Employees/README.md

 ## Installation

-First I downloaded and linked in mysql2, inquirer, and console table package.
+First I downloaded and linked in mysql2, Inquirer, and console table package.
 Then I built the department, role, and employee databases by populating them through the seed.sql, schema.sql, and seeds.sql files.
-Then I used inquirer to prompt the user for information to populate the datdabase.
+Then I used Inquirer to prompt the user for information to populate the datdabase.

 ## Laguages used

-JavaScript,Node,Mysql
+JavaScript, Node, Inquirer, Mysql

 ## Usage